habidoyetech/calculator/README.md

 ## CALCULATOR
-> A calculator project built to understand  Javascript.
+> This is my very first project with Javascript.
+The Scope of the project is to understand the basics of Javascript.

 <img src="assets\screenshot3.png">